 The Uniform Guidance does not specifically define what an adequate number of sources would be in this situation.
 Rather it is the institution’s responsibility to define its expectations for small purchases in its policies and procedures.
 In practice we have seen institutions receive three sources; however this is not specifically defined by The Uniform Guidance.

 We do not expect OMB to provide such a tool.
 We encourage institutions to utilize the factors provided in Section 300.322 of the Uniform Guidance to inform their checklist and/or process.
 In addition, some institutions make sample checklists available either online or to peers upon request.

-The 10% de minimus rate has been provided to ease the administrative burden of institutions negotiating indirect rates directly with individual subrecipients and to allow for a standard recoupment of indirect costs without additional required documentation.
-Many institutions are therefore opting to utilize this 10% rate for their subrecipients who do not otherwise have a negotiated rate with a federal agency.
+The 10 percent de minimus rate has been provided to ease the administrative burden of institutions negotiating indirect rates directly with individual subrecipients and to allow for a standard recoupment of indirect costs without additional required documentation.
+Many institutions are therefore opting to utilize this 10 percent rate for their subrecipients who do not otherwise have a negotiated rate with a federal agency.

 For more information on this topic, or to learn how Baker Tilly specialists can help, contact our team.